mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   BossBar: false
   # Requires to hold compass in had to see it
   RequireCompass: false
+  # When enabled we will use recovery compass as regular one when it comes to compass requirements to show bossbar
+  RecoveryAsRegular: false
+  # Requires to hold recovery compass in had to see death location in bossbar
+  RequireRecoveryCompass: false
   # Compass update interval in milliseconds
   UpdateInterval: 200
   # Keep same spacing between each direction.
 Length can be any you want